swissup/swissup.github.io/m2/extensions/pagespeed/configuration.md

 php bin/magento catalog:images:resize
 ```

-Also you can use our improved command.
+Also, you can use our improved command.

 ```bash
 bin/magento swissup:pagespeed:images:resize -h